Dieting teaches us to love our bodies, right? I mean this is what we are sold in our society!

-I didn’t even have the capacity to focus on things that truly mattered to me.
+I didn’t even have the capacity to focus on things that truly mattered to me or self-love.

 How the Scale Feeds Body Hatred

 In my experience, dieting taught me to hate my body.
-It taught me to body bash.
+It taught me to body shame.

 First thing in the morning I would head off to the bathroom, give myself a one over in the mirror and start bashing my body.

 “Ugh your double chin.”